sizeofvoid/libopeninput/doc/user/tools.rst

 libinput record and libinput replay
 ------------------------------------------------------------------------------

+.. note:: For libinput versions 1.10 and older, use :ref:`evemu`.

 The ``libinput record`` command records the **kernel** events from a specific device node.
 The recorded sequence can be replayed with the ``libinput replay`` command.
 This pair of tools is crucial to capturing bugs and reproducing them on a developer's machine.

-.. note:: These tools are shipped with libinput, but the recorded events
+.. graphviz:: libinput-record.gv
+	:align: center

-          are **kernel events** and independent of the libinput context. libinput does not need to be running, it does not matter whether a user is running X.Org or Wayland or even what version of libinput is currently running.
+The recorded events are **kernel events** and independent of the libinput context. libinput does not need to be running, it does not matter whether a user is running X.Org or Wayland or even what version of libinput is currently running.

 The use of the tools is straightforward, just run without arguments, piping the output into a file: ::